GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 **What's Required**

 - Windows 7 or newer, 64-bit OS.
-- Visual Studio 2015 Update 3 installed in the default location.
+- Visual Studio VS2017 15.3.2+ installed in the default location.
-- [Windows 10.0.14393 SDK](https://dev.windows.com/en-us/downloads/windows-10-sdk) installed in the default location.
+- [Windows 10.0.15063.468 SDK](https://dev.windows.com/en-us/downloads/windows-10-sdk) installed in the default location.
+You must install this exact SDK version to avoid build issues.
 - At least 8GB of RAM and 40GB of free disk space.
 - Approximately 2 hours with a fast internet connection (25Mbps) and fast build machine (2.6Ghz+, 4+ logical cores).